arumugamlab/GALAXY_ALD_multiomics/README.md

 This R function `lin_reg_associate()` perform association analysis between omics data and clinical outputs, correcting by given confounders.
 The function applies linear regression models and corrects for multiple testing, providing summary statistics and visualization plots.

+To facilitate exploration and reuse of these results, we provide an interactive web resource (https://galaxybiomarkersapp.shinyapps.io/galaxy-biomarkers/) containing summary-level association data for all 3,182 molecular features, including biological annotations, regression results, effect size estimates and directionality, and stratified mean ± standard deviation values across disease groups.
+This catalogue enables researchers and clinicians to browse, compare and prioritize candidate biomarkers across liver histopathology and clinical outcomes, supporting hypothesis generation, candidate prioritization, and external validation in independent cohorts.

 **Function used to generate Figure 1 and Table S3**.

 **Runtime:** 32.35 seconds (elapsed), 31.55 user, 0.60 system